F Forge Project Guide

 openclaw gateway restart

-openclaw plugins info forge-openclaw-plugin
+openclaw plugins inspect forge-openclaw-plugin --runtime

 openclaw forge health